Last updated: 2022-03-16

 Here, with project time management, we refer to managing the project schedule in implementation and closure phase and focus on controlling the project schedule.
 In general, an integral part of project controlling in project implementation phase is making sure that the actual work follows the planned project schedule.
 We make sure that we identify changes of the time schedule and additional time necessary as early as possible and quote them in form of a change request for extension of time (EOT).
 These change requests shall be fair for all involved parties.
 For preparation of a suitable change process during project planning, please refer to sub-section Contract Management.

 In most cases, scope creep - additional, un-planned work – leads to time delays and additional cost (cf. sub-section Project Scope Management).
 If not covered by a corresponding change order based on our change process, we shall avoid any scope creep.
-Otherwise, we end up in a claim situation: we implement the change anyway, take and file all available records of that case, and try to settle compensation for it in terms of extension of time (EOT) and additional cost later.
+Otherwise, we end up in a claim situation: we implement the change anyway, take and file all available project records of that case, and try to settle compensation for it in terms of extension of time (EOT) and additional cost later.

 Sometimes, we encounter problems when trying to hold on to the planned time schedule, due to mistakes or errors.
 We misinterpret or misunderstand certain requirements or specifications and have not estimated and planned for enough resources and / or duration of a work package; while implementing the plan, mistakes and errors happen, we need to correct them and have to repeat parts of the work.
 In either case, we need more time than originally planned.
 In other cases, things are easier than expected, and we need less time than planned.